mistval/node-fetch-cache/README.md

 ## Upgrading node-fetch-cache v3 -> v4

-The v4 version of this package has several breaking changes and new features.
+The v4 version of node-fetch-cache has several breaking changes and new features.
 Please review the below details if you are upgrading from v3.

 ### Node.js v14.14.0 is now the lowest supported Node.js version